Use Strong Passwords

 An Easy Way to Protect Your Accounts

-Simple passwords, such as 12345, or common identifying information, like birthdays and pet names, are not safe for protecting important accounts holding critical information.
+Simple passwords, such as 12345, or common identifying information, like birthdays and pet names, are not safe for protecting important accounts holding personal information.
 Using an easy-to-guess password is like locking the door but leaving the key in the lock.
 Weak passwords can quickly be broken by computer hackers.
 But it’s impossible to remember a unique strong password for every account!

-The good news is that creating and storing strong passwords with the help of a password manager is one of the easiest ways to protect ourselves from someone logging into our accounts and stealing sensitive information, data, money or even our identities.
+The good news is that creating and storing strong passwords with the help of a "password manager" is one of the easiest ways to protect ourselves from someone logging into our accounts and stealing sensitive information, data, money or even our identities.

-Stop Online Crime with Strong Passwords (Audio Description)
+Stop Crime Online with Strong Passwords | Audio Description

 Strengthen Your Passwords with Three Simple Tips